agritsik/awesome-books/domain-driven-design.md

 - domain-driven design requires only one particular layer to exist. _p78_
 - Isolating the domain implementation is a prerequisite for domain-driven design. _p78_

+### Chapter Five.
+A Model Expressed in Software
+- **Associations** - In real life, there are lots of many-to-many associations, and a great number are naturally bidirectional.
+It is important to constrain relationships as much as possible.
+When application requirements do not call for traversal in both directions, adding a traversal direction reduces interdependence and simplifies the design.